 Is there any evidence to support her allegations?
 No. Is there evidence that suggests the allegations are false?
 Yes.
-For example, Spencer and her brother Scott reportedly not only got along, but he was something of a hero to her.
-Teresa, her sister, said, "She really looked up to him."70 Scott was aware of this, commenting, "I know from what others have told me, she idolized me."71 There were no reports of Scott ever mistreating his sister, and yet, Spencer claimed thirty years later that the brother she idolized not only verbally abused her but grabbed her by the throat and tossed her around.
+For example, not only did Spencer and her brother, Scott, reportedly get along, but he was something of a hero to her.
+Teresa, her sister, said, "She really looked up to him."
+70 Scott was aware of this, commenting, "I know from what others have told me, she idolized me."71 There were no reports of Scott ever mistreating his sister, and yet Spencer claimed thirty years later that the brother she idolized not only verbally abused her but grabbed her by the throat and tossed her around.

 Spencer's relationship with her father was not always harmonious, but there were no reports that he ever mistreated her.
 In fact, multiple reports suggest that Spencer was often a defiant child who posed serious challenges to her father as a parent.
-Brent Fleming's mother said:
+Brent Fleming's mother said, said.

-"I can't remember any discipline or her being put on restriction," the woman said.
 When there were problems, [Mr.] Spencer would break down and cry, the woman said, and ask the girl, "Why do you do these things?"72